-Basal Cell Carcinoma and Squamous Cell Carcinoma
+Basal Cell Carcinoma, Squamous Cell Carcinoma, and Melanoma

 Several million cases of skin cancer are diagnosed every year in the United States.
 The two most common types of skin cancers are Basal Cell Carcinoma (BCC) and Squamous Cell Carcinoma (SCC).
 Often the exposure (e.g. sunburn) occurs years or even decades prior to the onset of the skin cancer .
 Those who have fair skin, blue eyes, burn easily, and have had multiple sunburns (especially blistering sunburns) during childhood, or tanning salon use are at higher risk for BCC and SCC.
 These forms of skin cancer may present in various ways including a non healing sore, a rapidly enlarging growth, a tender bump, an asymptomatic pink patch, and may manifest in other ways.
 Basal Cell Carcinoma and Squamous Cell Carcinoma are often treated with simple procedures such as electrodesiccation and curettage (scraping and burning) or surgical excision.
 Depending on the size and location of the skin cancer, however, mohs micrographic surgery may be recommended in order to achieve the highest cure rate with the best cosmetic result.
 Occasionally BCC’s and SCC’s are treated with immunotherapy or radiation.